 What does it mean to have a Master’s degree from a university?
 It means that the subject matter has been thoroughly, exhaustively studied, digested and made ready for practical application.
-The highest level of achievement for any given academic pursuit.
+It’s the highest level of achievement for any given academic pursuit.
 A Master.
-A candidate for Ph.D., like myself, has mastered his chosen academic path and is recognized by his professors to have something unique to contribute to said genre.
-Something that nobody on earth has ever presented or developed sufficiently before!
+When I became a candidate for a Ph.D., it was because I’d mastered my academic path and was recognized by my professors to have something unique to contribute to the field.
+Something that nobody on earth had ever presented or developed sufficiently before!
 Post-graduate studies polish mastery, honing in on a specific creation that might in some way be of service to the community.

 What does it mean to master a martial art?
 At what stage is one considered a master?
 Black belts are a dime a dozen, aren’t they?
 And many of them will be taken out quickly by an MMA pro who might or might not have a belt.
 How about the Shaolin monks?
 Masters of their art?
 What makes them so?
 What is the criteria for even becoming a Shaolin Monk, or training with them, much less graduating as a master monk or entering the ranks which are eligible to teach.
 Ever see Kung Fu Panda?

 And did that guy ever reach the level of this guy?